mmaxtaylor2/FX-Rates-Policy-Reaction-Tracker/README.md

 Volatility shock vs curve transmission scatter analysis PDF export for use in reports, portfolios, and interview discussion

+### Visualization Note

+FX spot prices are displayed in absolute levels to preserve economic context (e.g., USDJPY vs EURUSD).
+Because FX pairs trade on different numerical scales, relative price movement comparisons may appear visually compressed for lower-level pairs.
+Event-window reaction metrics and tabular outputs should be used for cross-asset comparison.

 ## Architecture

 FX-Rates-Policy-Reaction-Tracker/